aford277/MoleculeVisualizer/README.md

 export LD_LIBRARY_PATH=`pwd`
 python3 server.py (PORT NUMBER)

 where port number is the port you wish to view the page on.
-Then go to localhost:PORT NUMBER.
+Then go to localhost:PORT NUMBER in your browser to access the website.

+NOTE
 This application is designed for linux based systems.
+Python 3.7 or higher is needed.
+A different library path may needed to be set that's different than the one provided above.